mibur1/psy111/book/statistics/9_Spline_Reg/2_Regression_Splines.md

 Similar to fitting a stepwise function, we first need to transform our predictor variable `age`.
 We use the `patsy` (loaded as `dmatrix`) to create the corresponding data matrix.

-This time we know two knots (40 and 60) and first degree polynomial.
+This time we know two knots (40 and 60) and first-order polynomial.

 ### Preparation